Anaemia (low iron levels) in pregnancy & iron tablets

 Alternative Vitamin C sources

-There's lots of foods which contain more vitamin C than oranges!
+Did you know, there’s lots of foods which contain more vitamin C than oranges?

-Strawberries, kiwis, peppers (especially red peppers), broccoli, leafy green veg and cauliflower all contain high or good amounts of vitamin C.
+Strawberries, kiwis, peppers (especially red peppers), broccoli, leafy green vegetables and cauliflower all contain high or good amounts of vitamin C.